chance2021/devopsdaydayup/010-MinikubeGrafanaPrometheusMultipassMonitoring/README.md

       receiver: '#slack-notification'
       repeat_interval: 1h
 ```
-### 2. Re-deploy Prometheus
+#### 2. Re-deploy Prometheus
 Then, you can update the Prometheus Helm Deployment by running following command:
 ```
 helm upgrade prometheus prometheus-community/prometheus -f values.prometheus-only.yaml

 ```

-### 3. Test
+#### 3. Test
-Once the deployment is completed, check if the alert rule is in place via Prometheus UI.
-Port forward the Prometheus service
+After completing the deployment, use the **Prometheus UI** to verify that the alert rule is in place.
+To access the UI, **port forward** the Prometheus service.
 ```
 kubectl port-forward svc/prometheus-server 8888:80
 ```
-Go to "Alerts" tab in the top and you should see 2 **Inactive** alerts there
+Go to **Alerts** tab in the top and you should see 2 **Inactive** alerts there
 ![alert-rules-1](images/alert-rules-1.png)
-Now go to your VM which is being monitored and run below command to increase the RAM usage to 95% to trigger the alert
+To trigger the alert, navigate to the VM being monitored and run the command below to increase the RAM usage to 95%.
 ```
 sudo apt update
 sudo apt install stress-ng -y
 stress-ng --vm 1 --vm-bytes 95% --vm-method all --verify -t 10m -v
 ```
-Wait for couple minutes and you will see the alert message being sent to the Slack channel
+Please wait a few minutes and you will receive a notification in the designated Slack channel.
 ![slack](images/slack.png)

 ## <a name="post_project">Post Project</a>
 Stop Multipass VM if using